carrol74/lbs/lab3/Report.md

    ```sql
    SELECT * FROM posts WHERE id = 1
    ```
+   The affected page was found: `edit.php` under the admin interface.

 2. Find vulnerability

    Adding a single quote (`'`) tests whether the input is sanitized or directly embedded into the SQL query.
-When append  (`'`)  at the end of the parameter value for id, a mysql error is displayed.
+   When we append `'` at the end of the URL parameter value for id, a mysql error displayed.

    ![image-20250428173901230](report_img/image-20250428173901230.png)

-   We can see that the absolute path is `/var/www`.
+   We can get the absolute path `/var/www` from the error message.

-3. Fine the number of columns
+3. Determine the number of columns

    We append `UNION SELECT 1-- -` with increasing numbers of columns until the error stops.

    ![image-20250428182416908](report_img/image-20250428182416908.png)

-   Finally the page loads without errors at `UNION SELECT 1,2,3,4` so the query has **4 **columns .
+   Finally the page loads without errors at `UNION SELECT 1,2,3,4` so the query has **4** columns .

 4. Payload